vadistic/fluent-async-proxy/README.md

 ```

 Btw.
-This could be theoretically used for to use this sync-functions as well
+This could be theoretically used for to use this sync-functions as well...